Appearance

 - If

-user_inputhas a value, the formula will return that value. - If it is empty, it will return "Default Value".
+user_inputhas a value, the formula returns that value. - If it is empty, it returns

-Here's the ifEmpty formula in action to check if a collection has returned items or not:
+Here's the ifEmpty formula in action to check if a table view has returned items or not:

 not